UniFi Cloud Gateway Ultra Review: A Compact Gateway Worth Considering in 2026

 - Load Balancing: Traffic distributes across both connections for improved aggregate throughput.

 For work-from-home setups and small offices where connectivity interruptions are costly, multi-WAN failover is a practical feature at this price point.
-See our 5G failover setup guide for configuration steps.
+See our 5G failover setup guide for cellular backup configuration, or our Starlink Business failover guide if satellite is the better fit for your location.

 VPN Performance